Catastrophe666/assignment/README.md

 # Registration Page App

-# Steps to run the fibre network
+# Steps to run the Application
 1. Install the dependencies
     `npm i`
 2. Run the Mock backend server